 Finally, the RGPD has created a new position in organisations: the Data Protection Officer (DPO).
 This post is responsible for overseeing the application of the provisions of the RGPD and ensuring that personal data EU citizens are treated appropriately.

 In France, the RGPD was adopted on 1 January 2019, and French organisations and businesses are required to comply with the law.
 The CNIL (Commission Nationale de l'Informatique et des Libertés) is the authority responsible for ensuring that French organisations and businesses comply with the law.
-The CNIL has the power to take action to impose fines and sanctions on organisations that fail to comply with the requirements of the RGPD.
+The CNIL has the power to take action to impose fines and sanctions on organisations that do not comply with the requirements of the RGPD.

 The RGPD is a an important legislative framework to guarantee the protection of personal data of EU citizens.
 It imposes strict obligations on companies and organisations and offers every EU citizen rights data confidentiality.
 In France, the RGPD came into force on 1 January 2019 and French organisations and companies are required to comply with the law and with the requirements of the CNIL.

-Lawyer in Antibes, registered at the Bar of Grasse.
+Lawyer in Antibes, registered with the Grasse Bar.
 Intervenes throughout France.
 Labour law, Litigation at work.
 Real estate litigation and co-ownership law.
 Construction problems (VEFA,..)Fast, motivated and committed response.
 Do not hesitate to contact the lawyer in Antibes: Maitre Zakine. or to make an appointment online for a consultation.

 Possible consultation 45€/ 30 min by phone for a first consultation